 This is not a joke.
 Zaftigs is in Brookline, which boasts a large Jewish population (there are three synagogues within a minute’s drive of it; it will thus come as no surprise that “Zaftig” is apparently Yiddish for “juicy”).
 “5757” is a dating convention using the Jewish calendar, which takes its beginnings not from an event within history, but from the alleged date for the creation of the world (“A.M.” or “Anno Mundi” is the Latin name for this calendar, meaning “Year of the World”).
 “5757” could be either 1996 or 1997 on the American public calendar, because the Jewish calendar does not begin on January 1st — even we in the English-speaking world only settled on January 1st relatively recently, transitioning the year’s beginning from the more traditional March 25th, the Feast of the Annunciation (of the Archangel Gabriel to the Virgin Mary).

 So what is our public calendar?
 I grew on the North Shore of Boston, using the conventions “B.C.” (“Before Christ”) and “A.D.” (“Anno Domini” — Latin for “In the Year of Our Lord”), but these conventions have recently changed to “C.E.” (“Common Era”) and “B.C.E.” (“Before the Common Era”).
 The reason for the change in terminology is hardly surprising.
-Secular culture aims to be totally inclusive, to allow every group to participate — and one can see how non-inclusive it is to ask the Jews of Brookline to say “In the Year of Our Lord 1996, I established Zaftigs”, to say nothing of how it steamrolls over their identity with a somewhat subtle abusiveness, and brings up the less-than-hospitable reception Jews often received in Christendom.
+Secular culture aims to be totally inclusive, to allow every group to participate — and one can see how non-inclusive it is to ask the Jews of Brookline to say “In the Year of Our Lord 1996, I established Zaftigs”, to say nothing of how it steamrolls over their identity with a not-so-subtle assertiveness, and brings up the less-than-hospitable reception Jews often received in Christendom.

 It is an open question, however, as to whether the BCE/CE convention is really secular, inclusive, universal.
 It still takes its cue from the alleged year of the birth of Jesus of Nazareth, as it is merely the (late) Late Antique and Medieval West Roman BC/AD system papered over with non-Christian language.
 Even the East Roman/Byzantine and Slavic Christians had their own calendar, and did not employ the BC/AD system of dating, but a calendar similar in spirit to the Jewish one, based on the presumed age of the world (in light of this it is amusing ever to see a contemporary Orthodox Christian griping about the replacement of AD with CE).
-Can a Jew, who is accustomed to using a calendar that dates from the presumed creation of the world, or a Muslim, who is accustomed to using a calendar that dates from an event in the life of Muhammad, really be expected to encounter the BCE/CE calendar and believe it to be something other than a subtle exercise in Christian hegemony?
+Can a Jew, who is accustomed to using a calendar that dates from the presumed creation of the world, or a Muslim, who is accustomed to using a calendar that dates from an event in the life of Muhammad, really be expected to encounter the BCE/CE calendar and believe it to be something other than a barely-stealthy exercise in Christian hegemony?
 Can they encounter it as something neutral and public and inclusive and universal?
-(It is for this reason that academic friends of mine insist on using the BC/AD designation as opposed to BCE/CE, because they advance that it is honest, whereas the BCE/CE designation is dishonest.)
+(It is for this reason that some academic friends of mine insist on using the BC/AD designation as opposed to BCE/CE, because they advance that it is honest, whereas the BCE/CE designation is dishonest.)

 The secularized BC/AD calendar is officially adopted by the United Nations, and, for pragmatic reasons, is currently the de facto standard for most of the world.
 It is this pragmatically-motivated use of an older calendar for newer and more universal purposes that effectively requires the change of BC/AD to BCE/CE.

 The Roman calendar used before the Anno Domini system was the Anno Diocletiani, which marked the years since the Emperor Diocletian.
-The changes to the Empire inaugurated by Diocletian were pivotal.
+The changes to the Roman Empire inaugurated by Diocletian were pivotal.
 Before Diocletian, the Empire was a confederation of cities, “kept going not through intervention from on high by officials but, rather, as it were, ‘horizontally’ — through collaboration with an empire-wide upper class, drawn from the elites of the cities” [Peter Brown, 55].
 Diocletian changed this, and conquered “distance” by setting up a coalition of co-emperors to be directly present to regions instead of the city elites, so that after him the Empire was a true empire, and “no longer a ‘commonwealth of cities.’ ” [Brown, Rise, 57].
 The biblical writers already counted time by the years of an emperor’s reign (e.g., “in the days of Herod the king” [Matt 2.1]), and we Americans often do something similar in casual conversation (e.g., “during the Clinton administration…”).
 It thus makes sense that, in a world where Christianity and Romanity were fused, Diocletian would be a milestone by which to measure the years, since the Roman Empire became an empire as we know it with Diocletian.
 Unfortunately, Diocletian was responsible for the Great Persecution, and remembered by the Church as a great enemy of God.
 I have mentioned before how Christian discourse about Christ inclines strongly towards political metaphors.
 Given the fusion of Romanity and Christianity, it makes sense that the public calendar would take its cue from Jesus of Nazareth, hailed as victorious on the cross over evil, sin and death as emperors were over their enemies, and as having acceded to the throne of of the Father as the emperors acceded to the imperial throne.